jenstornell/tiny-html-minifier/readme.md

 ### 2. Add the code

 ```
-require_once __DIR__ '\tiny-html-minifier.php';
+require 'tiny-html-minifier.php';
 echo TinyMinify::html($html);
 ```

 ## Minification details

 Instead of advanced regular expressions or a node solution, this minifier uses a "back to basic" approach.
-It explode html tags into chunks and depending on what type is it, it will minify it in a certain way.
+It explode the html elements into chunks.
+Different types of elements require different types of solutions.

-### Normal html
+### Normal elements

 Single spaces are kept to preserve inline elements and texts.

 ### Head

-No single spaces are kept in the head elements as it should not be any text there.
+No single spaces are kept in the head because there should not be any text there.

 ### Textarea, code and pre

-These elements need to keep tabs, spaces and newlines intact so these elements will not be minified at all.
+These elements need to keep tabs, spaces and newlines intact.
+These elements will therefor not be minified at all.

 ### Html comments and cdata